-- Take the full course of antibiotics if these have been prescribed. - Take all other medications as instructed by your doctor. - Attend the Cardiac Catheter Suite for a wound check and suture removal on - Leave your dressing in place until the appointment for your wound check. - Restart warfarin/apixaban/rivoroxaban /edoxaban/dabigatran
+- Take the full course of antibiotics if these have been prescribed. - Take all other medications as instructed by your doctor. - Attend the Cardiac Catheter Suite for a wound check and suture removal on - Leave your dressing in place until the appointment for your wound check. - Restart warfarin/apixaban/rivoroxaban/edoxaban/dabigatran on with INR check

-or 1

 - dose of

-with INR check

-• Live a normal life and don't forget to keep your appointments

-- with us in clinic.Refrain from driving until - Remove your pressure dressing on - If you recieve a shock from contact the pacemaker clinic if you feel well or 999 if you continue to feel unwell.
+- Live a normal life and don't forget to keep your appointments with us in clinic. - Refrain from driving until - Remove your pressure dressing on - If you recieve a shock from contact the pacemaker clinic if you feel well or 999 if you continue to feel unwell.